drunkard/ceph-readable-doc/html/_sources/cephadm/services/osd.rst.txt

 Removing an OSD from a cluster involves two steps:

-#. evacuating all placement groups (PGs) from the cluster
+#. evacuating all placement groups (PGs) from the OSD
 #. removing the PG-free OSD from the cluster

 The following command performs these two steps: